opentok/opentok-android-sdk-samples/Multiparty-ConstraintLayout/README.md

 # Multiparty using ConstraintLayout

-Note: Read the README.md file in the Project 1 folder before starting here.
+Note: Read the README.md file in the Basic-Video-Chat folder before starting here.

 Sample #6 shows a simple multiparty app which uses basic layouts to display the different video views of the participants.